 Panama disease tropical race 4: information and resources for banana growers

-The grower kit brings together the latest information about the disease and on-farm biosecurity practices, specifically for banana growers.
-We have mailed 2 kits to each farm in north Queensland and you can also access the grower kit online.
+The Panama TR4 grower kit was updated in July 2018.
+The kit brings together the latest information about the disease and on-farm biosecurity practices specifically for banana growers.
+We have mailed 1 kit to each farm in north Queensland.
+You can also access the grower kit online.

 The kit includes: